Photon Limited Non-Blind Deblurring Using Algorithm Unrolling: Method

 \subsection{Three-operator splitting for Poisson PnP}

 As explained in the previous subsection, the current framework does not allow for algorithm unrolling.
 To circumvent this issue, we use an alternate three-operator formulation of the PnP-framework.
 Through this reformulation of Plug-and-Play, we derive a series of iterative updates where each step can be implemented as a single-step that is differentiable.
-The three-operator splitting strategy we use here has been used in context of Poisson deblurring in \cite{he2019plug, figueiredo2009deconvolution} using a BM3D and TV denoiser respectively.
+The three-operator splitting strategy we use here has been used in context of Poisson deblurring in \cite{figueiredo2010restoration,figueiredo2009deconvolution} and \cite{he2019plug} using a TV and BM3D denoiser respectively.

 In this scheme, instead of a two-operator splitting strategy for conventional PnP in \eqref{eq:2_operator}, we use three-operator splitting to form the corresponding constrained optimization problem.
 Specifically, in addition to splitting the variable as $\vx = \vz$, we introduce a third variable $\vv$ corresponding to blurred image $\mH\vx$ and hence the constraint $\mH\vx = \vv$.
 After forming the corresponding augmented Lagrangian, we arrive at the following iterative updates: \begingroup \allowdisplaybreaks